 - Confirm the recipient of closing costs and then request a certified or cashier's check from your bank, before settlement (personal checks frequently are not accepted at closing, particularly for large amounts).

-- Remember to bring your driver license or other government issued ID to settlement.
+- Remember to bring your driver’s license or other government issued ID to closing.

 Want to know more about the legal significance of the many documents your will complete at closing?
 Let’s take a look at the various forms the closing agent will ask you to review and sign, and examine the purpose of each document.